remotejob/weathermap_go/README.md

     	The points:

     	General:
-            *small Docker container image
+            small Docker container image
-            *can be demployed on:
+    		%#v a Go-syntax representation of the value
+    		%T	a Go-syntax representation of the type of the value
+    		%%	a literal percent sign; consumes no value